terkaa/Android-OPC-UA-Server-using-open62541/README.md

 # Android-OPC-UA-Client-using-open62541
-An introduction on how to use the open62541 implementation for creating an OPC UA client on an Android phone.
+An introduction on how to use the open62541 implementation for creating an OPC UA client with Android Studio.

 ### Prerequisites